-If the employee fails to make the necessary improvements or if the poor attendance/work/conduct is more serious than that which would mean an oral warning, be/she will normally be issued with a formal written warning by his/her Line Manager's immediate superior (usually a Service Manager) which will be valid for a period of nine attendance/work/conduct is more serious than that which would mean an oral warning, months.
-During the disciplinary meeting the Lne Manager will present the case and the months.
-During the disciplinary meeting the Lne Manager will present the case and the Service Manager, acting as Chairperson will determine if disciplinary action is necessary and if so, if a written warning is appropriate.
+If the employee fails to make the necessary improvements or if the poor attendance/work/conduct is more serious than that which would mean an oral warning, he/she will normally be issued with a formal written warning by his/her Line Manager's immediate superior (usually a Service Manager) which will be valid for a period of nine months.
+During the disciplinary meeting the Line Manager will present the case and the Service Manager, acting as Chairperson will determine if disciplinary action is necessary and if so, if a written warning is appropriate.
 The written warning will give details of the complaint, the improvements required and the timescale for improvement.